Barbuda’s climate is sub-tropical with a temperature range from 18°C to 45°C. Rainfall is seasonal, usually with an average of under 100 cm per year.

 alternative energy for Barbuda

-Statistically September has produced the most dangerous storms for Barbuda with more direct hits here in this month, as tropical waves come lower off the African coast straight towards us.
-Hurricane Irma above was no exception – hitting Barbuda on September 5/6th 2017 – it was described by the rest of the world as a ‘super-storm’ and was the worst Category 4 storm (the highest category) in living memory.
+Statistically September has produced the most dangerous storms for Barbuda with more direct hits here in that month, as tropical waves come lower off the African coast straight towards us.
+Hurricane Irma below was no exception – hitting Barbuda on September 5/6th 2017 – it was described by the rest of the world as a ‘super-storm’ and was witnessed by everybody as the worst Category 4 Atlantic storm (the highest category) in living memory.